magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 [vim-fugitive](https://github.com/tpope/vim-fugitive)

-- `:Git` Display a git summary window
+- `:Git` Display a git summary window, here you can do:
   |                 |                                                              |
   | --              | --                                                           |
   | `Ctrl-N/Ctrl-P` | Go up or down the file list.                                 |